Our Curriculum Aims

 The children are taught to develop a script, which is based on the Nelson scheme.
 We feel that the presentation of work is very important because it is a means of communicating; and as such should be legible and well formed.
 Well-presented work can encourage a child to take a pride in his/her work.

 Speaking and Listening

-At Bilsdale and Carlton Schools, we believe in developing a reading culture throughout the school by creating and valuing welcoming book areas in all classrooms, a school library hosting a mixture of books, and raising the profile of reading through a print rich environment, attractive book displays and promoting the written word at all times.
+At Bilsdale and Carlton Schools, we believe in developing a reading culture throughout the school by creating and valuing welcoming book areas in all classrooms.
 Alongside this we run a weekly reading raffle to encourage and value the children’s reading at home.

 Parents are integral part in the children’s ‘reading journey’.
 We promote children to read at home on a daily basis and communication between school and home is recorded in a ‘Reading Record’.
 Children who read at home at least four times a week are entered into a weekly reading raffle.